mob41/ev3dev-lang-java/README.md

 # ev3dev-lang-java
-A ev3dev unified language binding for Java.

-A unified language binding that followed with the [language wrapper specification](http://ev3dev-lang.readthedocs.org/en/latest/spec.html).
+A ev3dev unified language binding for Java, that followed with the [language wrapper specification](http://ev3dev-lang.readthedocs.org/en/latest/spec.html).

+Really, really, I don't know why I programmed too fast.
+I must missed something.
+This version of API is currently unstable, but it is able to use.<br>
+I can't test some classes as I don't have those modules, such as DCMotor, ServoMotor, LED, I2CSensor.<br>
+Please post issues so that I can fix it immediately, thank you!

 ### Stage
-- [x] Device class
+- [ ] Device class
 - [x] Motor class ([http://www.ev3dev.org/docs/drivers/tacho-motor-class/](http://www.ev3dev.org/docs/drivers/tacho-motor-class/))
 - [x] Large-motor class (inherits from Motor)
 - [x] Medium-motor class (inherits from Motor)